ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_virtual_replication_as_a_service/guide.en-gb.md

 ### Prepare and trigger the failback

-Depending on failover options, the failback (if needed) may require differents steps.
+Depending on failover options, the failback (if needed) may require different steps.

 - If you have selected **Reverse Protection** during the failover, the failback is just a  **Failover Live** (refer to the relevant part of this guide).
 - If you have not enabled **Reverse Protection**, you need to create a new VPG, do a full sync and then do a **Failover Live** (refer to the relevant part of this guide).